alljoyn/core-alljoyn/alljoyn_core/docs/README.android.txt

 The contents of this SDK are arranged into the following top level folders:

 cpp/    core AllJoyn functionality, implemented in C++
-          - built from Git projects alljoyn_core and common
+          - built from alljoyn.git source subtrees alljoyn_core and common
           - required for all AllJoyn applications java/   optional Java language binding          (built from alljoyn_java)
           - required for Android apps
 c/      optional ANSI C language binding        (built from alljoyn_c)
           - required by Unity binding
-unity/  optional Unity language binding         (built from alljoyn_unity) about/  implements AllJoyn About Feature. (built from about.git/(cpp and java))
+unity/  optional Unity language binding         (built from alljoyn_unity) about/  implements AllJoyn About Feature. (built from services/about/(cpp and java))

 The contents of each top level folder are further arranged into sub-folders: